grenaud/SAFARI/README.md

 `git clone --recurse-submodules https://github.com/grenaud/SAFARI && cd SAFARI && git submodule update --init --recursive && (cd deps/sparsehash && ./configure) && ./source_me.sh && make -j [threads]`

+Please note that SAFARI requires many dependencies, including non-standard dependencies like protobuf and jansson, which means that non-root users will likely be unable to compile on their own.
+We hope these users will either avail themselves of the static binary provided here, or else request compilation from someone with root access.

 ### Basic Options

 - `-Z, --gbz-name FILE` : use this GBZ file (GBWT index + GBWTGraph)